koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_31_information-technologies-can-be-used-to-optimize-processes-at-the-interface-between.md

-# Phase 4: Process Integration at Interfaces between Companies
+# Slide 31 of Lecture 12 contains information about Phase 4: Process Integration at Interfaces between Companies

 - **Goal:** Automated information processes at the interface between supplier and customer
 - **Benefits:** Higher efficiency and quality at the interface